Gabrieliam42/AI-Agent-Qubitz/README.md

 # Qubitz

 Qubitz is a local-first standalone AI agent for repository work, tool use, and controlled file operations.
-The current implementation is centered in `AI_Agent_Qubitz.py` and combines a Tk desktop UI, a CLI mode, a local MCP server/client loop, Ollama-based reasoning, encrypted harness loading, local skill discovery, and persistent memory.
+The current implementation is centered in `AI_Agent_Qubitz.py` and combines a Tk desktop UI, a CLI mode, a local MCP server/client loop, glm-4.7-flash reasoning through Ollama, encrypted harness loading, local skill discovery, and persistent memory.

 ## Current Runtime